Frequently Asked Questions

 How many letters of recommendation can I send?

-A minimum of three (3) letters of reference are required with a maximum of five (5) letters allowed through the CASPA application process.
+You are required to have a minimum of two (2) letters of recommendation and may have up to five (5) letters.
 Additional letters will not be considered by the program.
 Reference letters should not be from personal friends or family members.
-Letters of reference must be submitted directly to CASPA and postmarked on or before November 1st.
+Letters of reference must be submitted directly through CASPA by the September 1st deadline.

-If I am a re-applicant can I have the same person write a new letter of reference or does it have to be from someone different?
+If I am reapplying, can I have the same person write a new letter of reference, or will it need to come from someone else?

 Yes, you can have the same person write a new letter of reference for your application.